wt config

 Project Configuration

-# URL column in wt list (dimmed when port not listening)
+URL column in wt list (dimmed when port not listening):

 [list]

-url = "http://localhost:{{ branch | hash_port }}"
+url = "http://localhost:{{ branch | hash_port }}"Forge platform override

-platform = "github" # or "gitlab"Shell Integration
+platform = "github" # or "gitlab"

 Worktrunk needs shell integration to change directories when switching worktrees.
 Install with: